Qantas Frequent Flyer Credit Cards

 Pauline Hatch

-Snap up free perks, flights, upgrades, merchandise and more with the Qantas points you'll earn from this extensive range of Qantas credit cards.
+Snap up free perks, flights, upgrades, merchandise and more with the Qantas points you'll earn from this extensive range of rewards credit cards.

 Qantas cards can be as basic or feature-packed as you choose, but they all have one thing in common: they earn Qantas Points when you spend on your card.
 The Qantas Frequent Flyer program is the most popular rewards program in Australia.
 It's affiliated with several popular airlines around the world, which means you can use your points with airlines such as Emirates, Qatar Airways, British Airways, American Airlines and more.
 You can compare Qantas credit cards here, using the visual comparison tool to check out features like the earn rate, annual fee and any bonus points offered.
 To apply, click 'Go to offer' to be redirected to the Qantas website.
 Or, click the card name for our full review.